parkermac/ptools/river_long/README.txt

 This code gets river data from USGS and Environment Canada sources.
 It focuses on long records that are relevant to the SSMSP work.

+The record length of these rivers is:
+Skagit 1940-
+Snohomish 1963-
+Puyallup 1914-
+Deschutes 1945-
+Skokomish 1943- (bad after end of 2008)

 ===================================================================
 * make_long_historical.py extracts maximum length flow records for a few selected USGS river.